Wilson recalls watching as a kid while Brady won Super Bowls

 Wilson, 26, has yet to play an NFL season that didn’t include at least one playoff victory for his team.

 He goes about things a different way than Brady on the field, far more skilled as a ball carrier and on-the-move improviser.
-Wilson can sling the football, too, though, and put it right where he wants it, as evidenced by his 35-yard touchdown throw in overtime to win the NFC championship game against the Green Bay Packers.
+Wilson can sling the football, too, though, and put it right where he wants it, as evidenced by his 35-yard touchdown throw in overtime to win the NFC Championship against the Green Bay Packers.

 Before a late comeback, Seattle trailed by 16 points.
 Wilson had a passer rating of zero at halftime and he finished the game with four interceptions.